othmanezarhalimaster/KernelMethodsDataChallenge/README.md

 - One versus One
 - SMO
 #### Score
-0.6103 on the leaderboard before the end of the challenge
+0.60400 in the final leaderboard